hyopjs/hyop/README.md

 ## Name Convention

 I use the [tag vector name system](https://briantakita.me/posts/tag-vector-0-introduction), a variant of snake_case, for my development.
-Understanding that the majority of javascript developers use camelCase, I aliased all functions & types as camelCase.
+The majority of javascript developers use camelCase.
+So I aliased all functions & types as camelCase.

 ## Note on App Payload Size vs Standalone Library Payload Size

 <p id="#app_payload">
-The standalone library minify + brotli payload size is measured only with the library's code.
-When built inside an app, brotli (or gzip) will use existing artifacts to further compress the library...meaning the library will add less to the app payload than it's standalone size.
+Measuring the standalone library minify + brotli payload size.
+Building this library inside an app causes brotli (or gzip) to use existing artifacts.
+Compressing the library even more.
+Meaning the library will add less to the app payload than it's standalone size.
 </p>